sunasing/AMP-PM-Tutorials/README.md

 ### Prerequisites

-1. kubectl installed - kubectl enables you to manage/interact with the cluster.
-If you don't have kubectl, don't worry, we can use the Azure Cloud Shell
+1. az cli, kubectl, and helm installed.
+If you don't have these tools, don't worry, we can use the Azure Cloud Shell for the purpose of this tutorial.

 ### Steps